How to Save a Dying Plant: 6 Proven Steps to Revive It

 Easy ways to increase humidity:

-1. Humidity tray: Place the pot on a tray filled with pebbles and water (pot sits on pebbles, not in water)
+1. Humidity tray: place the pot on a tray filled with pebbles and water (pot sits on pebbles, not in water)

-2. Group plants together: They create their own humid microclimate
+2. Group plants together: they create their own humid microclimate

-3. Move to the bathroom: If it gets enough light
+3. Move to the bathroom: if it gets enough light

-4. Use a humidifier: Most reliable option
+4. Use a humidifier: the most reliable option

 Potted plant on a pebble tray filled with water to increase humidity